OpenSlides/openslides-backend/docs/actions/user.create.md

 Group I:

 CML `can_manage` for the new `home_committee_id` if there is one and CML `can_manage` for the old `home_committee_id` if there is one.

+Group J:

+Group I permissions if new value is `true`, otherwise or if there is no home committee (old or new) Group A Permissions